atrauzzi/authoritaire/README.md

 # Authoritaire - Laravel 4 Auth Package

-Authoritaire is an attempt to create a an [orthogonal](http://goo.gl/JXLzBm) simple authorization library.
+Authoritaire is an attempt to create an [orthogonal](http://goo.gl/JXLzBm) simple authorization library.

 The premise came after seeing many Laravel 4 user libraries that couple too tightly with projects and attempt to do too much.